To be healthy, your body needs to get enough vitamins, minerals, and other nutrients. Eating healthy means getting plenty of:

 Keep a food diary.

 Knowing what you eat now will help you figure out what you want to change.
-Print this food diary [PDF – 36 KB] and write down:
+Write down:

 - When you eat